Frequently asked questions (FAQs)

 See the full details on time donations here.

 That is completely up to you!
 The most common first time gift through the Employee Giving Program is $5.00 per paycheck.
-Check out all the cool ways your donation empowers!

 The minimum donation is $5 per deduction (either one-time, once a month, or twice a month).